Variable jitter¶

 With this very simple simulation, we are trying to reproduce the observed data of active stars.
 For example, compare the above with Fig. 9 from Díaz et al.(2016), showing HARPS data for HD40307:

-Let's now fit these data, assuming the usual model with a fixed jitter value
+Let's now fit these data, assuming the usual model with a non-variable jitter term

 and load the results